ultragorira/ultragorira.github.io/_posts/2022-11-29-CNN-for-Image-Classification-from-scratch-and-with-transfer-learning.md

-# CNN for Image Classification
+# CNN for Image Classification from scratch and with Transfer Learning

 In this post I will walk you through on how to use Convolutional Neural Networks to build a model for image classification.
 I will first build the model from scratch and train it on a dataset.
 The second part of the post will do the implementation of the classifier by leveraging the so called transfer learning method.